What is sports massage?

 You don’t have to be a top-flight athlete or even remotely sporty to appreciate the benefits of a good sports massage.
 Spending time sat at a desk can cause muscular tension and over use, which can be freed most effectively using sports massage.

 Is sports massage painful?

 When tight or overworked muscles are worked on they will transmit pain sensations.
 During treatment I will be guided by your feedback.
-Often you will feel ‘good’ pain, which responds to the technique I apply, but other times pain may feel ‘bad’ and indicate that treatment is not currently suitable.
+Often you will feel ‘good’ pain, which responds to the technique I apply, and other times pain may feel ‘bad’ and indicate that treatment is not currently suitable.
 Always tell me how you feel so I can ensure your treatment is effective at reducing or removing muscular pain.